Photo via Kountable.com

 AS THE DOORS of the Everleigh Social Club open near Chicago’s West Loop, you walk into a magical mystical world of “alternate history.”
 Sweets are on every table—cheesecake, cookies, and scones.
 Milk and tea are served at the bar in contrast to its brothel heydays of “strong spirits.”
 Corsets, buttons, and neo-Victorian styles capture the sophisticated elegance of the old and new mixes.

 This is the night Steampunk Chicago assembled its first social gathering to help participants escape day-to-day life schedules, and engage in a dream that allows them to transform into someone living in a different era with a different occupation; at least for the night.
 Steampunk member Tom Swalls is addressed as The Cranky Ol’ Chef for the night’s Steampunk event.
-He serves up a creation of appetizers and dips—varieties for everyone to enjoy.
+He serves up

 “When people say that sometimes on the weekends I like to visit the land of make-believe because real life is kind of mundane and crummy with work and bills and stuff; it’s kind of fun to put on a different outfit to pretend like I’m a traveler,” said Abbey Manalli, an illustrator and graphic designer who journeyed from Milwaukee, Wis., to the Steampunk gathering.
 “I think it’s a healthy form of escapism.”